Brazil

 Yes.
 You knew we’d say so.
 But that’s not a sales pitch.
 It’s a realistic appraisal by parents who have traveled to Brazil with their own children—parents who are experts on travel in Brazil but who, like you, once took their families to Brazil for the first time.
 We’ve taken them surfing in Buzios, market and museum-hopping in Sao Paulo and Rio, and riding in the sierra of Minas Gerais.

 Brazil is family-friendly; young children are welcome in most hotels and restaurants.
-Teens and tweens have most of the same options their parents have: hiking, biking, kayaking, fishing, and multi-sport outings.
+Teens and tweens have most of the same options their parents have: hiking, biking, kayaking, surfing, and multi-sport outings.
 Many of those activities can be adapted for younger children, or we can pair off into groups based on desired levels of activity—one parent and guide per group.
 Everyone can enjoy cultural interactions, cooking classes, market tours, picnics, sailing, wildlife viewing, fishing, and river trips.